Klene: Safe Cleanup for Linux and Windows

 Klene works two ways.
 Use the modern GUI for a guided, click-through cleanup, or the CLI when you want command-line control.

-- Scan Choose Scan My System so Klene can check the common cleanup areas.
+- Scan: Scan your system so Klene can check the common cleanup areas.

-- Preview Use Preview Selected to see exactly what would be removed.
+- Preview: Preview the selected cleanup to see exactly what would be removed.

-- Clean Confirm with Clean Selected, and only the items you chose are removed.
+- Clean: Clean only after confirmation, and only the items you chose are removed.

 CLI examples

 Prefer the terminal?
-The CLI covers scanning, health checks, and project info.
+The CLI covers platform detection, scanning, health checks, and project info.

 Developers can also run Klene from source with Python.
 The GitHub repository has the full setup steps.